 Phase One concluded in January 2020 with the delivery of the ‘Energising our Electric Vehicle Transition’ report, presenting 21 hard-hitting proposals on what’s needed to successfully electrify our road transport.

 Phase Two saw the publication of ‘Moving from Proposals to Actions’ in October 2020, an in-depth report supporting these far-reaching findings and recommendations.

 Phase Three focused on ‘delivering system success’, exploring the critical actions and enablers necessary to ensure our charging infrastructure is second to none and does not stand in the way of EV uptake.

-The Taskforce is run by LowCVP at the request of Government.
-It is chaired by Philip New, Chief Executive, Energy Systems Catapult.
+The Taskforce is run by Zemo Partnership at the request of the UK Government.
+It is chaired by Philip New, former Chief Executive of the Energy Systems Catapult.

 Three key priorities emerged from the first phase of the EV Energy Taskforce:

 These three priorities run through the twenty-one proposals made by the EV Energy Taskforce which were included in the phase one report, published in January 2020.

 Underpinning the proposals is a key defining principle; the EV transition is best served by always aligning with the best outcome for the consumer – typically the EV driver.
 Our belief is that if a positive experience cannot be provided to the EV driver, the potential development of this new market and its ability to contribute to our ‘Net Zero’ ambition will be compromised.